testdasi/openvpn-client-aio/README.md

-# openvpn-client-aio-arm
+# openvpn-client-aio
 An "all-in-one" docker for all your private browsing needs.
-Built for the Raspberry Pi.

 ## PULL THE RIGHT TAG!
 * For linux/amd64 (e.g. Unraid) -> pull testdasi/openvpn-client-aio:latest-amd64